strimzi/proposals/06x-new-kafka-roller.md

 The following non-trivial fixes and changes are missing from the current KafkaRoller's KRaft implementation:
 - Currently KafkaRoller has to connect to brokers successfully in order to get KRaft quorum information and determine whether a controller node can be restarted.
 This is because it was not possible to directly talk to KRaft controllers at the time before [KIP 919](https://cwiki.apache.org/confluence/display/KAFKA/KIP-919%3A+Allow+AdminClient+to+Talk+Directly+with+the+KRaft+Controller+Quorum+and+add+Controller+Registration) was implemented.
 The issue is raised [here](https://github.com/strimzi/strimzi-kafka-operator/issues/9692).

-- KafkaRoller takes a long time to reconcile combined nodes if they are all in `Pending` state.
-This is because the combined node does not become ready until the quorum is formed and KafkaRoller waits for a pod to become ready before it attempts to restart other nodes.
+- KafkaRoller takes a long time to reconcile mixed nodes if they are all in `Pending` state.
+This is because a mixed node does not become ready until the quorum is formed and KafkaRoller waits for a pod to become ready before it attempts to restart other nodes.
 In order for the quorum to form, at least the majority of controller nodes need to be running at the same time.
 This is not easy to solve in the current KafkaRoller without introducing some major changes because it processes each node individually and there is no mechanism to restart multiple nodes in parallel.
 More information can be found [here](https://github.com/strimzi/strimzi-kafka-operator/issues/9426).

-- The quorum health check is based on the `controller.quorum.fetch.timeout.ms` configuration which it reads from the desired configurations passed from the Reconciler.
-However, `CAReconcilor` and manual rolling update pass null value for desired configurations because in both cases, the nodes don't need reconfigurations.
-This results in performing the quorum healthcheck based on the hard-coded default value of `controller.quorum.fetch.timeout.ms` rather than the accurate configuration value when doing manual rolling update and rolling nodes for certificate renewal.
+- The quorum health check relies on the `controller.quorum.fetch.timeout.ms` configuration, which is determined by the desired configuration values.
+However, during certificate reconciliation or manual rolling updates, KafkaRoller doesn't have access to these desired configuration values since they shouldn't prompt any configuration changes.
+As a result, the quorum health check defaults to using the hard-coded default value of `controller.quorum.fetch.timeout.ms` instead of the correct configuration value during manual rolling updates or when rolling nodes for certificate renewal.

 ## Motivation